Georgian c.bank keeps refinancing rate unchanged at 5.75 pct

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-TBILISI Oct 24 Georgia's central bank kept its key refinancing rate unchanged at 5.75 percent on Wednesday after data showed annual inflation remained below the government's target for the year.
+TBILISI, Sept 26 Georgia's central bank kept its key refinancing rate unchanged at 5.75 percent on Wednesday after data showed annual inflation remained within the government's target for the year.

-The central bank kept the refinancing rate unchanged in September and August after cutting it by 25 basis points in each of three previous months.
+The central bank kept the refinancing rate unchanged in August after cutting it by 25 basis points in each of three previous months.

-Year-on-year, consumer prices fell 0.1 percent in September after a 0.4 percent deflation in August.
-Monthly inflation in September was 0.8 percent.
+Year-on-year, consumer prices fell 0.4 percent in August after a 0.6 percent rise in July.
+Monthly inflation in August was 0.1 percent.

 The government's full-year inflation target for 2012 stands in the range of 6.0-7.0 percent.
-(Reporting by Margarita Antidze; Editing by Jason Bush)
+(Reporting by Margarita Antidze; editing by Alexei Anishchuk)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan